cronvel/kung-fig/README.md

 <a name="saving-a-config"></a>
 # Saving a config
-should stringify a simple config.
+zzz should stringify a simple config.

 ```js
 var conf = {